Discover more from Where on Planet Earth

 Beach Road: Jungle Side

-Kitchen table: one of or favorite places in all of Tulum.
-Get the huitlacoche sope.
+Kitchen Table.
+One of or favorite spots in all of Tulum.
+Get the huitlacoche sope or quesadilla.

 Casa Banana.
 Excellent spot for meats.
 Also get the beet salad.

-Treehouse: great cocktails and food right next to a gorgeous pool and house.
+Treehouse.
+Great cocktails and food right next to a gorgeous pool and house.
 Make sure to get there before sunset and have your first cocktails at the rooftop.
+It often has live music and events.

 Beach Road: Beach Side